The Orionid meteor shower will peak on Monday and Tuesday, sprinkling remnants of Halley’s Comet in Earth’s atmosphere to create a dazzling display.

 The meteors radiate from the well-known Orion constellation, but you don’t have to look in the direction of the constellation to see them.
 In fact, you probably shouldn’t because those meteors will have short trails and be harder to see.

-The best time to see this meteor shower, which could produce 10 to 20 meteors per hour during the peak window, is when the moon isn't dominating the night sky.
-That's because these meteors are fainter than the Perseid meteor shower, which last appeared in August.
+The best time to see this meteor shower, which could produce 10 to 20 meteors per hour during the peak window, is when the moon isn’t dominating the night sky.
+That’s because these meteors are more faint than the Perseid meteor shower.

-While the meteor shower will peak in the overnight hours on October 21, the best view will be during a brief window between 1 a.m. and dawn in your area.
+While the meteor shower will peak in the overnight hours of early morning on October 21 and 22, the best view will be during a brief window between the setting of the moon and the beginning of morning twilight.
 Allow yourself an hour or two to observe.
 You can check timeanddate.com to see when the shower peaks in your area.

-Find an open area away from the city that will afford you a wide view of the sky, and don't forget to bring a blanket or chair and dress for the weather.
-Give yourself some time so your eyes can adjust to the dark.
-And you won't need binoculars or telescopes to enjoy the show.
+Find an open area away from the city that will afford you a wide view of the sky, and don’t forget to bring a blanket or chair and dress for the weather.
+Allow yourself time for your eyes to adjust to the dark.
+And you won’t need binoculars or telescopes to enjoy the show.